xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 # Cleanup the table

-As the table grows it will be more difficult to build combinations.
+As the table grows it will become more difficult to build combinations.
 So it is very helpful that the table follows a certain pattern (which is not always possible).
 In our case we started with the invalid user ids.
 But in the rows 8,9,14,15 and 19 there are valid cases.